f0rbit/devpad/readme.md

     - API for exporting to external data sources

 ## Design Goals
 Hyper-minimalist user interface.
-If something is there, it needs a clear purpose, otherwise it's clutter an uneccesary.
+If something is there, it needs a clear purpose, otherwise it's clutter and unneccesary.
 This will also help new users, as the interface shouldn't be overwhelming.
 And I think it has a nice artistic taste and fulfills a niche within the digital ocean.